Swiss Consumer Credit Maximum Interest Rate 2026: 10%

 At least three quotes from different lenders are recommended.
 Look at the APR, any administrative fees and the terms for early repayment (always allowed under the CCA against a reduction of interest costs).

-The cap on credit-card revolving balances was not reduced — it remains at 12%.
-If you regularly pay only the minimum, ideally move the balance to a cheaper personal loan or switch to a no-fee credit card and settle the bill in full every month.
+The cap on credit-card revolving balances also fell by one percentage point for 2026 — from 13% to 12% — but it remains far above the cash-loan ceiling.
+If you regularly pay only the minimum, move the balance to a cheaper personal loan, or switch to a no-fee credit card and settle the bill in full each month.
+Building even a modest buffer in a savings account is usually cheaper than carrying a card balance at 12%.

 Credit Cards: How to Avoid the Interest Trap